← Back to Blog

 The AI wants to hedge.
 It wants to say "Studies suggest..." or "According to [Source]..."
 If you provide a "citable object" -a specific, quoted sentence that is reinforced by other reputable sites -you become the "truth" the AI is looking for.

-🛠️ THE PLAYBOOK: HOW TO WIN IN CONSENSUS MODE
+🛠️ THE PLAYBOOK: HOW TO WIN ACROSS ALL FOUR PLATFORMS

-AI models are lazy.
-They love content that is easy to summarize.
+AI models love content that is easy to summarize.
 Use tables, clear definitions, bulleted lists, and short, punchy claims.
-Don't bury your main point in a 2,000-word "ultimate guide."
+Don't bury your main point in a 2,000-word ultimate guide.

 ⚠️ WATCH OUT FOR: THE RANDOMNESS TRAP